Session

 Our brains work the same way.

 We fill in the gaps.
 We smooth things over.
-We turn fragments into stories that make sense, even when they shouldn’t.
+We turn fragments into something that feels coherent, even when it isn’t.

 This is not an “AI is bad” talk.
 I use AI myself.
-A lot.
+Every day.

 And if that moment feels familiar…